A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Best Time to Visit

-October to March is dry winter, considered the best time to visit.
+October to March is the dry winter, considered the best time to visit.
 Noon in Bagan and Mandalay are hot.

 Getting Around Myanmar

 On an overnight train, food can be ordered from the train staff.
-Many vendors jump in and out each station selling packed dinner, quail eggs, bamboo rice, and snacks, water, etc. On the train from Mandalay to Myitkyina, vendors offered the best food options, including banana leave fish, and lunch boxes.
+Many vendors jump in and out of each station selling packed dinner, quail eggs, bamboo rice, and snacks, water, etc. On the train from Mandalay to Myitkyina, vendors offered the best food options, including banana leaf fish, and lunch boxes.

 Tip: Travel with a roll of toilet paper, hand sanitizer or wipes, warm clothes, and a power bank for a pleasant journey.